VedPanse/Jetson/docs/core/launching-apps.md

 ## Key Elements

 **Script**
-- The script can be run in every programming language installed on your computer.
+- The script can be run in any programming language installed on your computer.
-- In order to use the special components we wrote to increase the ease of accessing elements in the launched application, you will have to script in Java.
+- To use the special components we wrote to increase the ease of accessing elements in the launched application, you will have to script in Java.

 [Previous](start-project.md)